When bills begin to hide your kitchen table, your mind may scramble for a quick fix.

 One option to consider is PocketSmith, which connects with more than 12,000 financial institutions worldwide.
 Once PocketSmith has imported your personal information, the app presents you with several tools to categorize and organize your finances.
 You can break your current budget down into more manageable chunks, such as weekly or even daily budgets, and even forecast your spending and saving habits up to 30 years in the future.

 If you want a tool to help you monitor and manage your investment portfolio, consider Empower, previously known as Personal Capital.
 Empower provides a “skimmable” version of your investments with a color-coded, visual representation of your asset allocation.
-Empower also has resources to help you budget, prepare for retirement, develop an estate plan, refinance your mortgage, and more — so you can keep all your finances in one location!
+Empower also has resources to help you budget, prepare for retirement, develop an estate plan, refinance your mortgage, and more — so you can keep all your finances in one location for free!

 Extreme budget methods are not for the faint of heart.

 You may bike to work in the rain to avoid spending money on gas.
 Or, perhaps you’ll miss trying that new local bistro with your partner and opt for a dumpster dive out back instead.
 However, the discomfort you feel forgoing creature comforts and adjusting ordinary routines is a small price to pay for financial independence.

 Next time you pull your credit card from your pocket, first ask yourself, “Is there a cheaper way?”
 Sign up for one of the best budgeting apps like Empower or PocketSmith and start reevaluating your spending habits today!